 • Continuously monitor risks for changes.

-• Review vendor contracts for key provisions and clauses related to risk management.
+• Review vendor contracts for critical provisions and clauses related to risk management.

 • Assure that contract terms such as scope, payment, confidentiality, and liability are addressed.